fboaventura/dckr-mrtg/README.md

 ## How to use

-This instance is published at [Docker Hub](https://hub.docker.com/r/fboaventura/dckr-mrtg/), so it's public available.
-All you need to run this instance is:
+This instance is published at [Docker Hub](https://hub.docker.com/r/fboaventura/dckr-mrtg/), and all you need to run is:

 ```bash
 $ docker run -d -p 8080:80 -e "HOSTS='public:localhost,community:ipaddress'" fboaventura/dckr-mrtg